runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10047-utility-x-json-processinng.md

 ## 5. Mapping From

-This method will involve the same mapping file:
+This method will involve the same mapping up.god.file:

 ```yaml
 type: "io.vertx.up.aiki.D10047Obj"